latifas05/String_Project/README.md

 ## Algorithms & Data Structures

 - **Caesar Cipher Algorithm:**
-  - Encrypt: For each letter, shift by 3 positions within the alphabet.
+  - **Encrypt:** For each letter, shift by 3 positions within the alphabet.
 Handle wrapping around using modulo operations.
-  - Decrypt: Shift the letters back by 3 positions to restore the original text.
+  - **Decrypt:** Shift the letters back by 3 positions to restore the original text.

 - **Data Structures:**
   - **StringBuilder** is used to construct the encrypted and decrypted strings efficiently.

 ## Challenges Encountered

-- Handling non-alphabetic characters: The Caesar Cipher only affects letters, so special characters, spaces, and punctuation marks needed to be preserved during encryption and decryption.
+- **Handling Non-Alphabetic Characters:** The Caesar Cipher only affects letters, so special characters, spaces, and punctuation marks needed to be preserved during encryption and decryption.
-- File handling: Ensuring that the program reads from and writes to text files correctly was essential for demonstrating file-based input/output processing.

-## Improvements

-- **File Handling Enhancement:** I improved the way files are read and written by using `Files.readAllBytes()` and `Files.write()` methods, ensuring the text is properly handled with UTF-8 encoding.
-- **Code Organization:** I separated the encryption/decryption logic into a separate class (`StringEncryptionDecryption`) to keep the code modular and readable.
+- **Submitting to Github

 ## File I/O Explanation